-Locums can be employed through locum agencies or chambers, via Local Medical Committees (LMCs) or local sessional GP groups or in some cases through training schemes or out-of-hours organisations.
+Locums can be employed through locum agencies or chambers, local medical committees (LMCs) or local sessional GP groups, or in some cases through training schemes or out-of-hours organisations.
 Most GP locums are freelance and find work through local knowledge and contacts.

 GP practices commonly engage locums to:

-- cover long-term absence due to sick leave, maternity leave or sabbaticals
+- cover long-term absence due to sick leave, annual leave, maternity leave or sabbaticals

 - increase GP sessions during busy periods in a practice

-General Practices have a general obligation to ensure that they only employ individuals, permanent or temporary, who are fit for their role.
+GP practices have a general obligation to ensure that they only employ individuals – either permanent or temporary – who are fit for their role.
 The practice is responsible for checking that the locum:

 - is a GP